 Crews led a reclusive life on his 160-acre farm in Moccasin Swamp, which borders the Okefenokee.
 His only company for many years was his older brother Daniel who was also a bachelor.
 Both were known for their skepticism of the outside world.
 Sought out by a reporter from the Miami Herald in 1982, the brothers were quoted as only fearing “God, the devil, women and electricity.”

-Having no running water, electricity or telephone after his brother’s death, Crews lived mostly in isolation with his fourteen cats and four heifers he jokingly calls his “nuns.”
+Having no running water, electricity or telephone after his brother’s death, Crews lived mostly in isolation with his fourteen cats and four heifers he jokingly called his “nuns.”